josephcagle/LasersInc.nvim/README.md

  - Edit `rplugin/python3/LasersInc.py` and change the `TARGET_FPS` to get a different framerate.
 The actual framerate will be lower (adjusting for this is on my to-do list).
+   - The game area's width and height can also be changed.

 ## Controls